anytizer/sargam-blog.lmms/README.md

 - [@earmaster](https://www.earmaster.com/music-theory-online/ch02/chapter-2-3.html)
 - [melody basic definitions](https://online.berklee.edu/takenote/conjunct-disjunct-melody-basic-definitions/)

-I will try to create a sound piece as **melody**, with random notes permitted within a raag.
+I will try to create a sound piece as melody, by taking random notes permitted within a raag.

 ## Story of Random Melody

 I spent several weeks in the year 2022 in re-search of random ambient melody to be created with [LMMS](https://lmms.io/).
-I came up with a new tiny software that fills these notations in a classical pattern.
+I came up with a new tiny software that fills these notations as defined in the classical way.
 Then immediately, it was possible to create an XML .xpt file that LMMS understands.
+It is the capability of LMMS to export and import notations in XML format, so that portion of MIDI Clips can be shared within projects.

-By this, an instant sound is possible and you can change instruments for different tonal qualities without altering the SARGAM notes generated.
+By this, an instant sound is possible and you can change instruments and tempo for different tonal qualities without altering the SARGAM notes.
-Change of digital instrument would render entirely different sound.
+Change of digital instrument would render entirely different sound experience, and mood.

 The software is written in C# and uses [SQLite Database](https://sqlite.org/).
 The source code will be available separately, shortly.